poloey/feni/README.md

 Oct 8, 2017 - Will be first Assessment on CSS.
 Skim [w3schools](http://w3schools.com) css part thoroughly.

 ### Generic Notice

 --------
-#### first assignment CV
+#### First assignment - CV
 Whenever You upload cv to github keep your repo name `<YourName>_cv`.
 First your name. then underscore assignment name.
 Suppose in my case repo name will be `poloey_cv`.
 Here `poloey` my username.
-And Never Delete your repo from github profile.
+And Never delete or rename your repo from github profile.
 Since I will delivery upper people only your cv link.

 I haven't got html cv from following people
 * Amina Akter Farzana